 Where to begin?
-Start with an Introduction, an orientation of about six sentences to acquaint the listener with this project.
-And be bold in this Introduction.
-State clearly who you are and the title of your work.
+Start with an Introduction of about six sentences to acquaint the listener with your project.
+Be bold in this Introduction.
+State clearly who you are in the field and the title of your work.
 Share your motivations for your research.
+Be gracious.
 Credit the people whose work inspired you in the first place.
-Be gracious.
 Speak about those who guided you along the way.
 Thank them for their roles and contributions to your progress and ideas.
-Begin the story about the day you realized what you would explore for your thesis.
+Then begin the story with the day you realized what you would explore for your thesis.
 Remember that exciting moment?
 Describe it with enthusiasm.

-3) Rerecord and Rehearse.
-Record your revised Viva and again transcribe this now polished version.
+3) Record and Rehearse.
+Record your revised Viva and transcribe this polished version.
 Then rehearse – aloud.
-If you are presenting in a standing position, practice your Viva out loud from a standing position.
+If you are presenting in a standing position, practice your Viva aloud from a standing position.
 If you will be seated, practice aloud from a sitting position.
-You breathe differently depending on your body’s position so to get accustomed to the way you feel as you breathe and share your story as well as the sound of your own voice as you narrate.
+You breathe according to your body’s position so get accustomed to the way you feel as you stand or sit when narrating the story of your thesis.

 This post is second in a series of three that began with “Viva Voce!
 Now Doesn’t that Sound Nicer than ‘Defending Your Thesis?’”
 Stayed tuned for the third and final piece, “Viva Voce!
 Conducting Your Q&A with Confidence.”
-The series is an adaptation of a two-part workshop Lisa Bernard conducted for seniors in the Program of Neuroscience & Behavior in the Department of Psychology at Barnard College at Columbia University.
+The series is an adaptation of a two-part workshop Lisa Bernard conducted for senior femme scientifiques in the Program of Neuroscience & Behavior in the Department of Psychology at Barnard College at Columbia University.

 Lisa Bernard has prepared and represented people from all walks of life to speak publicly at meetings, on panels, in their places of worship and as keynoters.
 She herself has addressed audiences as large as 2000 and designed and delivered over 500 workshops, seminars and college-level courses on oral communication.
 She has slowed down fast-talkers, turned “uhmers” into smooth-speakers and moderated accents from Brooklyn to Beijing – all to develop confident communicators.
 Lisa has a Masters Degree in International Affairs from Columbia University and today manages Lisa Bernard’s SecuritySpeak, LLC, a consulting firm that makes available experts on national, global and cyber-security for distinguished lectures worldwide.
 You can reach her at (203) 293-4741 or LisaBernard@SecuritySpeak.net and like her firm at www.Facebook.com/PodiumTime.